 - When there is insufficient funds in customer’s account

-This is an unconditional promise in writing one person and signed that person engaging or promising to pay on demand or at a fixed date or at a determinable future date a sum certain in money to a specified person or a bearer.
+This is an unconditional promise in writing by one person and signed by that person engaging or promising to pay on demand or at a fixed date or at a determinable future date a sum certain in money to a specified person or a bearer.